-Porto is Portugal’s second-largest city, with 300.000 inhabitants and combines a strong cultural heritage with growing research and development activities, offering visitors scenery with plenty to see.
-Porto is the centre of a metropolitan area of great vitality with a population of 1.1 million and it is known for its cuisine, wines and the unique combination of tradition and modernity.
+Porto is the second-largest city of Portugal, with a population of around 215 000 inhabitants and combines a strong cultural heritage with growing research and development activities, offering visitors scenery with plenty to see.
+Porto is the centre of a metropolitan area of great vitality with a population of around 1,7 million and it is known for its unique combination of tradition and modernity as well as for its cuisine and wines (including the world famous port wines).

 The people of Porto received in the 15th century the honourable nickname of “Tripeiros” (tripe eaters), since all the good meat was sent for the men who went to conquer Ceuta in 1415 and later to those who went in caravels to discover other lands.
 So the inhabitants of Porto only had the tripes of the cow to eat.
 That’s how the most typical dish – tripe Porto style – came into being.